DomDevs2000/React-NextJS-Personal-Website/projects/java-crud-rest-api.md

 # What is this project about?

 I created a paginated REST API with CRUD functionality, using Spring Boot, JPA, MySQL and Maven.
-The api allows users to create,update,read or delete a plethora of random users with data such as first and last names as well as age.
+The API allows users to create,update,read or delete a plethora of random users with data such as first and last names as well as age.
-This api also includes custom exception handling and validation.
-This project is unit tested using JUnit5.
+This API also includes custom exception handling and validation.
+This project is unit tested using JUnit5 and MockMVC.

 ## Why did I decide to create this project?

-I had previously made a crud rest api using Typescript and Node.js but as I am currently learning Java I decided replicate a similar project, to further enhance my skill set and to step out of my comfort zone.
+I had previously made a CRUD REST API using Typescript and Node.js but as I am currently learning Java, I decided replicate a similar project, to further enhance my skill set and to step out of my comfort zone.
+While learning Java I wanted to create a backend project to familiarise myself with how a full project is written and structured, and understand its differences and nuances compared to my Typescript and Node.js API project.

 ### How to use the API endpoints

-To get all users use a GET requests to the URL: /users To get a single user by id use the URL: /users/id/```id``` To create a new note, use a POST request to /users/create ensuring "content-type: application/JSON" is set.
+To get all users use a GET requests to the URL: /users To get a single user by id use the URL: /users/```id``` To create a new user, use a POST request to /users ensuring "content-type: application/JSON" is set.
 JSON body should be as follows:

 ```